jcaillon/valet/extras/valet-commands.md

   Generate the yaml from the given kustomize directory.

-- `autoscaler`
+- `auto-merge`

-  Allows to scale down and scale back a k8s cluster.
+  Automatically merge given branches to target branches.

 - `aws-cleanup-resources`

   Cleanup AWS resources.

+- `aws-find-secret`

+  Find a secret from AWS Secrets Manager.

 - `aws-login`